 Christmas Trivia for Seniors

-• In 1948, “All I Want for Christmas Is My Two Front Teeth” was released by Spike Jones and the City Slickers;
+• In 1948, “All I Want for Christmas Is My Two Front Teeth” was released by Spike Jones and the City Slickers.

 • In 1949, Gene Autry recorded “Rudolph the Red Nosed Reindeer.”

-• In 1953, Bing Crosby sang “Silent Night,” originally called “Stille Nacht, Heilige Nacht” in German.
+• In 1953, Bing Crosby sang “Silent Night,” originally “Stille Nacht, Heilige Nacht.”

-• In 1953, Eartha Kitt recorded the biggest hit of her career, “Santa Baby”
+• In 1953, Eartha Kitt recorded “Santa Baby.”

 • Elvis Presley recorded “Blue Christmas” in 1957.

-• A Christmas Story hit theaters on November 18, 1983, depicting Ralphie’s desire to have a bb gun.
-“You’ll shoot your eye out, kid!”
+• A Christmas Story hit theaters on November 18, 1983.

-• On November 16, 1990, Home Alone was released, the highest-grossing Christmas movie ever.
+• On November 16, 1990, Home Alone was released.

 Christmas Trivia Facts

-• The best-selling Christmas song ever is “White Christmas” by Bing Crosby.
+• The best selling Christmas song ever is “White Christmas” by Bing Crosby.

 Christmas Carols